Stability-AI/stable-audio-2-demo/README.md

 ⚠️ *Warning: This website may not function properly on Safari.
 For the best experience, please use Google Chrome.*

+TEMPORARY PLACEHOLDER WITH STABLE AUDIO 1 DEMO BEFORE THE RELEASE

 Our model can generate **variable-length and long-form stereo music at 44.1kHz**:

 | Generated Stereo Music | Prompt |